kevinlim-fr/Superv_Bin_Class-Online_Shoppers_Purchasing_Intention/README.md

 The dataset consists of 10 numerical and 8 categorical attributes.
 The 'Revenue' attribute is used as class label.
 The dataset is clean, there is no missing values but it is unbalanced.
 There is a risk of bias, so the analysis have to take the unbalanced factor into consideration.

 ## Classification algorithms
-I have selected a few Classification algorithm based on the accuracy of the prediction, but also the f statistics as the dataset is unbalanced.
+I have selected a few Classification algorithm based on the accuracy of the prediction, but also the F-score as the dataset is unbalanced.
 I performed a comparison of 9 Classification algorithm.
 (Naive Bayes, Logistic Regression, K Nearest Neighbour, Support Vector Machine, Decision Tree, Stochastic Gradient Descent, Linear Discriminant Analysis, Gradient Boosting, Random Forest)

 ## Hyperparameters optimization (Grid Search)